georgestanley33/list-sorter/README.md

-## Python List Sorter
+## Python Sorting Algorithm Comparison Tool

-### Simple program which takes a list input from the user, and sorts it using either:
+#### Simple Python script that takes a list of numbers from the user and sorts it using a selected sorting algorithm.
+This program is also designed to compare different sorting algortihms by applying them to the same input and measuring their execution time.

+### Supported Algorithms
 - Bubble Sort
 - Insertion Sort
 - Selection Sort